 Interestingly enough, by anchoring higher, you actually give your boss the psychological feeling that they just got a “deal.”
 Let them feel the sweet pleasure of a deal, while you allow yourself the sweet reward of a higher paycheck!

 Negotiating doesn’t have to be scary or hard.
 No one will advocate for you in the same way you can advocate for yourself.
 You are in control of your financial well-being, and you know the value that you create.
 Now, share it with the world!
 And most importantly, share it with your boss when you ask for that next raise.
-This awkward and uncomfortable situation will only last a few minutes, and it may result in thousands more dollars in your bank account.
+This awkward and uncomfortable situation will only last a few minutes, and it may result in thousands of more dollars in your bank account.

 Kathlyn Hart is a financial empowerment coach and a motivational speaker who supports ambitious women earn more.
 Her salary negotiation bootcamp “Be Brave Get Paid,” which teaches women how to confidently own their worth and ask for more, has helped women increase their income by an average of $15,000.
 In addition, she is the host of The Kathlyn Hart Show, where she interviews entrepreneurial women about their journey from dreaming to doing.